Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\item[ID3.1.3.
-Developing a Methodology to Define and Assess Data Quality.]
-The federated governance team is also responsible for creating a methodology to define data quality to be enforced by data product owners.
-The methodology consists of dimensions contributing to data quality (\eg timeliness of data and completeness of data).
-A standardized methodology can ensure that all data products define quality on a common set of quality dimensions with shared definitions.
+\item[Developing a Methodology to Define and Assess Data Quality.]
+The federated governance team is also responsible for creating a methodology to define data quality to be enforced by data product owners~\cite{dehghani2022data}.
+According to literature sources~\cite{S3,S21,S55,S58,S11}, a standardized methodology and tools can ensure that all data products define quality on a common set of quality dimensions with shared definitions.
+A lack of consistent data quality enforcement will lead to data swamps~\cite{S35,S45}.
+The practitioners propose using a common format for data quality constraints and results~\cite{S25} and metadata rules for enforcing the consistent modeling of concepts shared across domains~\cite{S64}.

-\item[ID3.1.4.
-Maintaining a Common Business Glossary.]
+\item[Maintaining a Common Business Glossary.]
 Organizations use business glossaries of business terms and their definitions to ensure the same definitions are used throughout the organization when analyzing data.
-The data mesh principles discourage creating one canonical data model for the whole organization, which goes against decentralization.
-However, the gray literature recognizes the importance of having a shared definition of concepts used throughout the organization (\eg a customer identification number) as this contributes to interoperability.
-The federated governance team is responsible for business glossary modeling.
+The data mesh principles discourage creating one canonical data model for the whole organization, which goes against decentralization~\cite{dehghani2022data}.
+However, some gray literature sources recognize the importance of having a shared definition of concepts used throughout the organization (\eg master and reference data such as customers and currency codes) as this contributes to the interoperability of data products~\cite{S38,S90,S111,S114}.

-\item[ID3.1.5.
-Monitoring Data Mesh.]
-The federated governance team should continuously observe and asses the overall health of the data mesh.
-For this purpose, It can collect the necessary data from the data mesh to calculate the KPIs (Key Performance Indicators), such as levels of interoperability, compliance, and usage of data products.
+\item[Monitoring Data Mesh.]
+The federated governance team should continuously observe and assess the overall health of the data mesh and make necessary interventions.
+Zhamak~\cite{S1,S2,dehghani2022data} discusses collecting metrics such as lead time to change a data product, the number of data product consumers, and data quality dimensions.
+They can be used to determine the value of a data product and make interventions such as promoting or demoting products.
+The gray literature sources also emphasized the importance of defining and measuring KPIs (Key Performance Indicators) such as levels of interoperability, compliance, and usage of data products~\cite{S4,S48,S71,S88,S110}.